Note: See our section on the Lima Airport’s Response to COVID-19 to learn more about the protocols in place during the current pandemic.

 Lima Airport’s Response to COVID-19

-Since March 22, 2020, the Lima airport has been closed to commercial flights.
-While still closed, the Peruvian government has announced domestic flights within Peru will be permitted from July 15, 2020.
+From March 22, 2020, the Lima airport was closed to commercial flights.
+Domestic flights within Peru returned on July 15, 2020.

 Limited information is available regarding the return of international flights.
-Projections estimate limited international flights are predicted to begin in August.
-More specifically, Peru’s Ministry of Transport and Communications said in an interview that the borders may open in August but this is still being evaluated.
-It will probably be a “soft opening” with certain countries in South America such as Chile, Bolivia and Colombia.
-No news about the United States yet.
+Projections estimate limited international flights are predicted to begin in October.
+More specifically, Peru’s Ministry of Transport and Communications said in an interview that the borders may open October 15, but this is still being evaluated.
+It will probably be a “soft opening” with certain countries in South America such as Chile, Bolivia, and Colombia, and potentially the United States.
 We will continue to update this page as more information becomes available.
 See our official post for more information regarding coronavirus in Peru here.

 At the airport entrance

-- Only passengers will be allowed to enter within 3 hours of their departure
+- Only passengers will be allowed to enter within 3 hours of their departure.
+Exceptions apply for minors and people needing assistance.

-- Check-in should be done before arriving to the airport.
-Passengers will need a printed or electronic boarding pass to enter.
+- Passengers will need a printed or electronic boarding pass or flight reservation to enter.
+It is best to check in prior to arriving to the airport.

 - Temperatures will be taken for every passenger.
 Those with a temperature above 38 degrees Celsius, the equivalent to 100.4 degrees Fahrenheit will not be allowed to enter.